-In this tutorial, we will demonstrate how to run multiple scope actions within one scope action.
+In this Process Automation tutorial, we will demonstrate how to trigger or run multiple workflows within one scope action.

 If you have never created a Scope Action before, please refer to the below video and the Scope Action Creation Basics article for more information.